 UPDATED at 3:51 P.M.
 ET on 2020-03-02

-The Chinese Embassy in Turkey has contacted two Uyghurs living in the capital Istanbul to confirm that their relatives who went missing back home in China’s Xinjiang Uyghur Autonomous Region (XUAR) were detained or imprisoned because of “separatist activities.”
+The Chinese Embassy in Turkey has contacted two Uyghurs living in Istanbul to confirm that their relatives who went missing back home in China’s Xinjiang Uyghur Autonomous Region (XUAR) were detained or imprisoned because of “separatist activities.”

 The two young Uyghur men—Omer Hemdulla and Jewlan Shirmemet—received phone calls and other messages from the embassy in early February, they recently told RFA’s Uyghur Service.
 They said they were surprised by the communication because several earlier attempts to speak with diplomatic officials about their relatives had gone unanswered.